Creating a Package: Overview

 - Existing models can be wrapped and take advantage of SyncroSim's automatic data management.

-- There is an R Package to make it easy to write models in R.
+- There are packages for both R and python to make it easy to write models in these programming languages.

 SyncroSim Packages can be shared with others in one of two ways:

 - By making the Package available as a file (with an extension of .ssimpkg).

 - By submitting the Package to the SyncroSim Online Package Server, where approved Packages are listed and then available for automatic download from within SyncroSim.